soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 Positional embeddings are used in models that need to understand sequence order (like sentences in text or time series data), adding information about the relative or absolute position of elements in the sequence.

 In NLP, models like GPT, BERT etc. use positional embeddings to retain the order of words in a sentence which is crucial for understanding context and meaning accurately.
-This itself is a huge topic and it will be covered later in this blog.
+This itself is a huge topic, and it will be covered later in this blog.

 ## 2. Tokenization